On the distribution of Satake parameters for Siegel modular forms: Adelic Siegel modular forms

 where $\pi_p$ is an irreducible admissible representation of $G(\Q_p)$.

 Fix an integer $\k>n$ with $n\k$ even (so that \eqref{pikcc} is trivial).
 Then as in \S\ref{pik}, there is a holomorphic discrete series representation $\pi_\k$ of $\olG(\R)$ of weight $\k$.
-Up to unitary scaling, $\pi_\k$ contains a unique holomorphic unit vector $\phi_0$ satisfying
+In the inner product space $\pi_\k$, up to unitary scaling there is a unique holomorphic unit vector $\phi_0$ satisfying